sergeialimov/links-crawler/README.md

 # Sponsored Links Crawler

-## Description
+## Overview
-This NodeJS application uses Puppeteer to crawl Google, Bing, and Yahoo for sponsored links based on provided keywords.
+The Sponsored Links Crawler is a NodeJS application designed to crawl sponsored links from Google, Bing, and Yahoo based on user-provided keywords.
+It leverages the power of Puppeteer, a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.

+## Getting Started

+### Prerequisites
+- Node.js installed on your machine
+- Yarn package manager

-## Installation
+### Installation
-1. Clone the repository
+1. Clone the repository to your local machine using `git clone [repository_url]`.
+2. Navigate to the project directory.
-2. Run `npm install` to install dependencies
+3. Run `yarn install` to install the necessary dependencies.

 ## Usage

+### Starting the Server
-1. Start the server with `node server.js`
+1. Start the server by running `yarn start` in your terminal.

+### Making Requests
-2. Make a GET request to `http://localhost:3000/api/v1/sponsored-links?pages=[PAGES_TO_CRAWL]&keywords=[KEYWORDS]`
+1. Make a GET request to the following URL: `http://localhost:3000/api/v1/sponsored-links?pages=[PAGES_TO_CRAWL]&keywords=[KEYWORDS]`
-   - Replace `[PAGES_TO_CRAWL]` with the number of pages to crawl
+   - Replace `[PAGES_TO_CRAWL]` with the number of pages you wish to crawl.
-   - Replace `[KEYWORDS]` with a comma-separated list of keywords
+   - Replace `[KEYWORDS]` with a comma-separated list of keywords you want to search for.

 ## Output
-The response will be a JSON object containing the aggregated results of sponsored links from the specified search engines and keywords.
+The server will respond with a JSON object containing the aggregated results of sponsored links from the specified search engines and keywords.